-Seventy kilometres offshore lies Bremer Canyon, At 200 km long, 70 km wide and over 3.5 km deep, The Bremer Canyon is said to be the largest congregation of Killer Whales in the Southern Hemisphere due to perfect feeding conditions.
-Thanks to a number of environmental factors coming together, it invites a mix of marine life to the Canyon, including the Killer whale.
+Seventy kilometres offshore lies Bremer Canyon, At 200 km long, 70 km wide and over 3.5 km deep.
+The Bremer Canyon is said to be the largest congregation of Killer Whales in the Southern Hemisphere due to perfect feeding conditions.
+Thanks to several environmental factors coming together, it invites a mix of marine life to the Canyon, including the Killer whale.

-To be honest, I had no plans in visiting WA until my discovery of Bremer Bay and its hotspot for Orcas, but my love for Orcas lead me wanting to visit WA, and so our Western Australia adventure was born.
+To be honest, I had no plans in visiting WA until my discovery of Bremer Bay and its hotspot for Orcas.
+My love for Orcas led me wanting to visit WA, and so our Western Australia adventure was born.

 After corresponding with Busy Blue Bus for a couple of months I received a phone call one day with the best news!!!
 They had organised to hire out an accessible bus for a day for me to get to the Orca tour in Bremer Bay!!
 Wow, It was the most amazing and unexpected news!!!
-If it wasn’t for Busy Blue Bus going out of their way and organising accessible transport for me, I know my Orca adventure wouldn’t of happened and I wouldn’t be here now sharing this amazing experience.
+If it wasn’t for Busy Blue Bus going out of their way and organising accessible transport for me, I know my Orca adventure wouldn’t have happened, and I wouldn’t be here now sharing this fantastic experience.

 No words can explain how grateful I am to Busy Blue Bus for organising special transport for me.
 Thank you Busy Blue Bus.

-The wheelchair bus they organised for me was unfortunately though just a one off so they have informed me they can’t offer this for future services.
+The wheelchair bus they organised for me was unfortunately a one off, so they have informed me they can’t currently offer this for future services.

-The Naturaliste Charters crew were amazing!
-They all were so friendly and welcoming.
-Honestly they were just the best!
+The Naturaliste Charters crew were terrific!
+They were all so friendly and welcoming.
+Honestly, they were just the best!

-After having a quick chat with the crew we came up with a contingency plan on getting my wheelchair on board.
-Since there was a pretty big step up and the ramp was fairly steep,, we decided it would be best for mum to lift me out of my wheelchair while they lifted my chair up on the ramp and on to the vessel, With a bit of team work and some muscle power they got my wheelchair on board safely without to much trouble.
+After a quick chat with the crew, we came up with a contingency plan to get my wheelchair on board.
+Since there was a pretty big step up and the ramp was reasonably steep, we decided it would be best for mum to lift me out of my wheelchair while they lifted my chair up on the ramp and on to the vessel, With a bit of teamwork and some muscle power, they got my wheelchair on board safely without to much trouble.